 PL/SQL - Environment Setup

-Just click Next button to proceed:
+Again, click the Next button to proceed.

-Once your installation is done, you will have the following final window.
+Upon installation, you will have the following final window.

 sqlplus "/ as sysdba"

 You should have the SQL prompt where you will write your PL/SQL commands and scripts −

 Running large programs from the command prompt may land you in inadvertently losing some of the work.
 It is always recommended to use the command files.
 To use the command files −

 Type your code in a text editor, like Notepad, Notepad+, or EditPlus, etc.

 Save the file with the .sql extension in the home directory.

 Launch the SQL*Plus command prompt from the directory where you created your PL/SQL file.